 Designed to cover pricing strategies and budgeting techniques that support the marketing mix initiative over the product life cycle.
+Incorporates an overview of basic marketing research techniques and applications.
 Prerequisites: BUS 330 Management Principles and BUS 350 Marketing Principles.
 Offered spring.